Top US Fulfillment Locations: A Full Guide

 Before choosing a fulfillment location and logistics partner, brands should assess their situation; for example, current operations, customer base, and growth plans, to identify key needs and what matters most.
 This means looking at:

-- Where customers are concentrated
+• Where customers are concentrated

-- What channels you plan to expand into
+• What channels you plan to expand into

-- Product storage and compliance needs
+• Product storage and compliance needs

-- Industry norms for shipping and delivery times (specific to your products)
+• Industry norms for shipping and delivery times (specific to your products)

 The ideal 3PL will have fulfillment locations that align with brand goals.
-They’ll also have the expertise to set retailers up in a way that supports long-term scalability, flexibility, and consistent service across all sales channels.
+They’ll also have the expertise to set up retailers in a way that supports long-term scalability, flexibility, and consistent service across all sales channels.

 Kase US fulfillment locations